SalesforceCommerceCloud/pwa-kit/README.md

 # no breaking changes.
 The next minor version bump up from 1.1.0 is 1.2.0,
 # so we want to begin work on 1.2.0-dev.
 Run this:

-git checkout develop  # Reminder for V2 we use the `v2-develop` branch. git merge master  # Reminder for V2 we use the `v2-master` branch. npm run bump-version -- 1.2.0-dev git commit -am "Begin development on 1.2.0" git push
+git checkout develop
+git merge release-1.1.x  # Ensure any fixes during the release process make it back into develop. npm run bump-version -- 1.2.0-dev git commit -am "Begin development on 1.2.0" git push